The Truth About Evil And How to Overcome It

 The Fallout

-When we take this deadly path, evil abounds.
-And the saddest thing is the consequences of evil, the fallout.
-It ripples out onto those around the wicked.
 Evil is not discriminating.
 It affects everyone: the evil, the good, the innocent!
 For example, we can easily see the horrific fallout of sin and evil on the lives of an abuser’s family.
 Innocents most often suffer!
-We have seen the heartbreaking fallout of evil in the violence in our own country and the horrific terroristic activity worldwide.
+We have seen the heartbreaking fallout of evil in the violence in our own country and the horrific terrorist activity worldwide.

 How To Stop Evil

-• A. life and blessings
+A. Life and blessings

-• B. death and curses
+B. Death and curses

-• C. Choose “A”
+C. Choose “A”

-What have you chosen?
 Evil is a sure sign of failing the test!
 But here is the great news: God will let us retake the test.
 He loves you and is waiting for you with open, nail-pierced hands.

 Here’s what I’m meditating on this week..,